Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Introduction

-The paper is organized as follows: In Section 2, we present the EoS for hadronic matter including DM within the framework of the GDRF model with density-dependent couplings applied to NS matter.
-In Section 3, we introduce the EoS for quark matter.
-The hybrid EoS employing a cross-over transition is derived in section 4.
-Our findings and in-depth discussions concerning the properties of the resulting hybrid stars, as well as the mass of S, are presented in Section 5.
-Finally, we summarize our work and draw conclusions in Section 6.
+The paper is organized as follows: In Section~\ref{sec:EOS}, we introduce our model to describe the hadronic phase with hyperons and DM as well as the QM phase.
+Our approach for combining these two phases and constructing a crossover phase transition is also discussed in this section.
+Our findings and in-depth discussions concerning the thermodynamic properties of the resulting hybrid stars are presented in Section~\ref{sec:Thermodynamics}.
+In Section~\ref{sec:M_R_L}, we investigate the impact of NS constraints to find the upper limit of the mass of DM particles.
+Our BA approach based on the NS observations is presented in Section~\ref{BA}.
+Finally, we summarize our work and draw conclusions in Section~\ref{sec:summary}.